Skip to content

 Also in this function we can use the TCF and MSG objects to access global data and to print messages to the build log.
 But most importantly, we can directly write the properties of the topTC (the TC that is built) and/or allTCs (the TC that is built followed by all its prerequisite TCs).

 By modifying the compileArguments TC property the build variant setting script can set preprocessor macros in order to customize the code that gets compiled.
-Hence we can both customize how the application is built, and also what it will do at run-time.
+Hence we can both customize how the application is built as well as what it will do at run-time.
 This makes Build Variants a very powerful feature for building variants of an application, controlled by a few well-defined high-level build variant settings.

 Example

-You can find a sample application that uses build variants here.
+You can find a sample application that uses a boolean build variant setting here.
+A bigger sample application with enumerated build variant settings is here.

 Build Configuration